 Table 1 gives the mean concentration values of the considered suite of chemical species.
-A systematic comparison of the deep ice and bottom ice mean values to those of each of the previous full glacial episodes (with similar $\delta D$ ranges) shows a very good compatibility, further suggesting that the mean paleoclimatic signal has not been modified in the vicinity of the ice-bedrock interface.
-Indeed, any large-scale regelation process of meteoric ice meltwater would induce significant departure of the chemical
+A systematic comparison of the mean clean and dispersed ice facies values to those of each of the previous full glacial episodes (with similar δD ranges) shows a very close compatibility, further suggesting that the mean paleoclimatic signal was not modified in the vicinity of the ice-bedrock interface.
+Indeed, any large-scale regelation process of meteoric ice meltwater would induce